ove/ove-docs/docs/SPACES_JSON.md

 ]
 ```

-The above arrangement leaves room for a `10-pixel` wide bezel between the each `screen` in both horizontal and vertical directions and thereby creates a `space` of a `3850x2170` resolution.
+The above arrangement leaves room for a `10 pixel` wide bezel between the each `client` in both horizontal and vertical directions and thereby creates a `space` of a `3850x2170` resolution (only 8,294,400 of the 8,354,500 pixels in this space are actually displayed by a `client`).

 The [Alignment App](../ove-apps/packages/ove-app-alignment/README.md) exists to help align the monitors by correcting the `space` configuration to compensate for the thickness of the bezels and any gaps that may exist between adjacent `screens`.